Zequez/logseq-vault/pages/Web Tool.md

-- A web app designed to create things with it.
+- A web app designed to help you archieve a specific purpose